DavePearce/JKeyStore/README.md

 # JLedger

-A simple ledger implementation for use within the Whiley Compiler.
+A simple framework for managing ledgers, including those which are thread-safe.